buzz-lang/BittyBuzz/README.md

 Currently, BittyBuzz does not support global installation.
 Behaviors must thus be implemented under `src/kilobot/behaviors` directly.

 The C source file should be placed inside `src/kilobot/behaviors`, whereas the Buzz script is expected to have the same name and be placer under `src/kilobot/behaviors/buzz_scripts`.
-You may also place a Buzz String Table (`.bst`) file next to the Buzz script (which specifies which string corresponds to which string ID), however that is only necessary:
-1) If You use Buzz strings inside the C source code that do not appear inside the Buzz script; or
+You should also place a Buzz String Table (`.bst`) file (which allows BittyBuzz to generate a string ID corresponding to each string) next to your Buzz script, which should contain any string used within the C code and that does not appear in the Buzz script.
-2) If you intend strings to be communicated between robots running different behaviors.

 _Important:_ After adding new files, be sure to run `cmake ../src` inside your kilobot build directory for CMake to take them into account.